code-423n4/2023-06-reserve/README.md

   2) Historical basket nonce redemptions (can users retrieve more value than they should be able to?)
   3) Dutch Auctions (can these be manipulated in any way?)

-## Scoping Details

-- If you have a public code repo, please share it here:  https://github.com/reserve-protocol/protocol (branch `3.0.0`)
-- How many contracts are in scope?:   70
-- Total SLoC for these contracts?:  4529
-- How many external imports are there?: 20
-- How many separate interfaces and struct definitions are there for the contracts within scope?:  31 structs, 35 interfaces
-- Does most of your code generally use composition or inheritance?: The main structure of the protocol is divided up with contract composition, though inheritance is used basically everywhere, in moderation.
-- How many external calls?:  5
-- What is the overall line coverage percentage provided by your tests?:  99
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  while the asset plugins are not in scope for this audit, it is worth understanding the basics of how they function, especially how they consider asset units, [described here](https://github.com/reserve-protocol/protocol/blob/master/docs/collateral.md#accounting-units-and-exchange-rates).
-- Please describe required context:
-- Does it use an oracle?:  true; Specific Asset and Collateral plugins use oracles heavily; the main body of the protocol treats that as an implementation detail.
-Built-in assets use Chainlink oracles; other assets (if they’re canonical by the time this review is happening) are likely to use other oracles.
-- Does the token conform to the ERC20 standard?:  The present tokens are ERC20s, yes.
-- Are there any novel or unique curve logic or mathematical models?: It is important to understand: 1) Basically everything in https://github.com/reserve-protocol/protocol/blob/master/docs/solidity-style.md, some of which is unique to us 2) Our system of Collateral units, described here: https://github.com/reserve-protocol/protocol/blob/master/docs/collateral.md#accounting-units-and-exchange-rates
-- Does it use a timelock function?:  Governance uses the OZ TimelockController
-- Is it an NFT?: No
-- Does it have an AMM?:   No, though it does allow the permissionless launching of Gnosis EasyAuctions
-- Is it a fork of a popular project?:   false
-- Does it use rollups?:   false
-- Is it multi-chain?:  false
-- Does it use a side-chain?: false

 # Initializing the repo